ibm-cloud-architecture/ibm-cloud-stencils/visio2010/visio2010.md

-## IBM VPC Stencils for Visio 2010
+# IBM VPC Stencils for Visio 2010

+## IBM VPC Architecture for Gen1/Gen2
 ![VPCExperience](/images/ibm_vpc_architecture_visio.png)

-# Notes
+## Notes

-1. Additional work is needed on securing the tags in Visio.
+1. Additional work is needed on securing the tags.

-# Upgrading
+## Upgrading

 To update an existing diagram to the latest version on this github for Visio 2010:
 1. Make a local copy of Boxes.vss, Connectors.vss, and VPC.vss in your My Shapes folder.